amiga-debug Visual Studio Code Extension

 npm install -g vsce (once), and then

-Here are the command-lines used to compile the external tools (We're building with MinGW on WSL to
+Here are the command-lines used to compile the external tools (We're building with MinGW on WSL on Windows 10/11 to

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux